 Maintaining a healthy marriage in an isolated, air tight vacuum would be difficult.
-Add on layers of real life such as finances, growing families, unexpected life changes, and unforeseen circumstances…then maintaining a strong, vibrant marriage can seem nearly impossible and out of reach.
-However, by identifying the real threats to our marriages that exist, we can find proactive ways to safeguard our relationships and not be caught off guard when these threats arise.
+Add on layers of real life such as caregiving, finances, growing families, unexpected life changes, and unforeseen circumstances…then maintaining a strong, vibrant marriage can seem nearly impossible and out of reach.
+However, by identifying real marriage challenges that exist, we can find proactive ways to safeguard our relationships and not be caught off guard when these threats arise.

-Where Do Threats to Our Marriages Come From?
+Where Do Marriage Challenges Come From?

 1. Overscheduled/Overcommitted Lives

 We live in a time in history where we wear busyness like a badge of honor.
 Our calendars are filling up with more and more obligations while our personal energy tanks are being depleted without giving it a second thought.

 2. Children-Centered Marriages and Lives

 I know this one is a tough pill to swallow and one that is often debated and difficult to say out loud, without guilt.
 A happy, healthy marriage is a blessing and sacred gift we can give to our children.

 The health of our marriage is much like our physical or our spiritual health.
 If we do not proactively nurture our relationships with healthy, daily habits, our connections will begin to decay and eventually die over time.

 Change is a guarantee of life.
 It is not a matter of “if” it will happen, but “when” it will happen.
 Accepting this and preparing for it along the way will successfully set your marriage up to rise above those hard, unpredictable seasons of life.
 The more time we invest in building a strong marital foundation the more prepared we will be to weather the storms when they arise in the future.

 I credit our fervent daily commitment to one another and to our marriage.
 It is not just ONE big thing we do each and every day that strengthens our bond and our commitment; it’s the culmination of the hundreds (maybe thousands) of tiny, consistent things we do each day and the intentional choices we make that helps us navigate unchartered waters well.

 5. Mismanaged, Miscommunicated or Unrealistic Expectations

 Maybe it’s an ideal that you were nurtured with growing up or maybe it is a belief that you adopted over time.
 “Who will do the dishes?”
 “Who controls the finances?”
 Who is responsible for disciplining the children?”

 When there is a gap between what we expect and what we are experiencing, frustration, anger, resentment and a laundry list of other disappointments are birthed into our marital realities.

 We each bring our own set of beliefs into our relationships which is why communication is so critical to the health and overall sustainability of a marriage.
 Investing the time NOW in having these challenging, oftentimes, HARD conversations, will save you a significant amount of heart ache and disappointment in the future.

 When problems arise we often like to point the blame finger at everyone and everything else (except for ourselves.)
 As humans, owning our own “stuff” or the part we played in creating the problem are not our favorite things to do.

 When issues arise in our homes and within our marriages, we would prefer to look elsewhere for the solution.
 Unfortunately, the real solution could actually be found much closer to home if we first humbled ourselves to look inward before turning outward for answers.

 If things in your marriage are not going well and you find yourself scratching your head as to where to begin course correcting; set aside some 1:1 time between you and the Lord.
 Ask Him to examine your heart and mind, down to the smallest, hidden recesses of our soul.
 Leave nothing untouched.

 If so, don’t panic or fret.
 The Lord is FOR YOU and FOR YOUR MARRIAGE.
 Making God central to your life and to your marriage is the best life insurance policy you can invest in as a couple.